TritonDataCenter/rfd/rfd/0154/README.md

 Arguments:
     INST        Instance name, id, or short id
-    DISK        Disk name, such as "disk0"
+    DISK        Disk id or short id
     SIZE        Size in mebibytes.
 If --dangerous-allow-shrink is not also used, SIZE must be greater than the current size of the disk.
 ```

 ## VMAPI changes

-Alonside the changes described here for VMAPI's end-points, there will be required changes
+Alongside the changes described here for VMAPI's end-points, there will be required changes
 for VMAPI (3 new workflows for disks creation, resize and deletion), modifications of the
 create VM workflow if needed, and updates of VMAPI's parameter validations.